tanyaaton/TH-wxo-partner-enablement/00_SETUP/README.md

 ## 4. Registering and provisioning watsonx Orchestrate Free Trial

-1. Please access the following link: https://www.ibm.com/products/watsonx-orchestrate and click on `Try it for free`
+1.Please access the following link: https://www.ibm.com/products/watsonx-orchestrate and click on `Try it for free`
 ![alt text](images/image.png)

-2. please fill in your email address can be personal email address and other information to register for watsonx Orchestrate
+2.please fill in your email address can be personal email address and other information to register for watsonx Orchestrate
 ![alt text](images/image-1.png)

-3. After registering you should get a code to your email.
+3.After registering you should get a code to your email.
 ![alt text](images/image-2.png)

-4. Please add the code to register for free trial
+4.Please add the code to register for free trial
 ![alt text](images/image-3.png)

-5. Once registered please deploy the trial in `us-east` region
+5.Once registered please deploy the trial in `us-east` region
 ![alt text](images/image-4.png)

 ![alt text](images/image-5.png)

-6. You will be directed to: https://dl.watson-orchestrate.ibm.com/.
+6.You will be directed to: https://dl.watson-orchestrate.ibm.com/.
 Afterwards please, login with the IBMid and password you signed up with.

 ![alt text](images/image-7.png)

-7. Your instance have been successfully provisioned once you landed here.
+7.Your instance have been successfully provisioned once you landed here.
 ![alt text](images/image-8.png)